pointblue/r-env/README.md

 your source code, so why do all this?

 Notice for this exercise that you were able to display the contents of a `.csv` file without modifying any source code.
-With the `myscript.R` file open and selected, go to `Tools > Version Control > Diff "myscript.R"`.
+Also notice that I did not know which `.csv` file you would download, which folder you would download it to, or which computer you would be using (I made this example on a Linux machine).
+If you cloned this repo using `git clone`, with the `myscript.R` file open and selected go to `Tools > Version Control > Diff "myscript.R"`.
 The diff tool shows that no changes have been made to the code.
-Also notice that I did not know which `.csv` file you would download, which folder you would download it to, or which computer you would be using (I made this example on a Linux machine).

 This means that the code can be run on any machine (computer or server) without modifications, so it's much easier to collaborate on complicated projects.